 Location of the passport control at Copenhagen Airport

-You will find the passport control in the shopping area, after you have gone through the security control.
+You will find the passport control in the shopping area, after you have gone through the security checkpoint.
 The main passport control is located at the start of Pier C, but there is also a passport control in Pier F.

 In cooperation with the police, we have increased passport control staffing, but we still expect that there will be queues at times.